deepkumartraining/docker-k8s-April23/K8S_DeepDive_Content.md

 19) Dashboard
-	deployment of kubernetes dashboard and creating kubernetes object through dashboard How tauthenticate tdashboard through token and kubeconfig
+	deployment of kubernetes dashboard and creating kubernetes object through dashboard How to authenticate to dashboard through token and kubeconfig

 20) Task:
 	a. wordpress and database application deployment